Novalnet-AG/CiviCRM-payment-integration-for-Drupal/README.md

 - Susbscription Management
 - Responsive templates

-For detailed documentation and other technical inquiries, please send us an email at sales@novalnet.de.
+For detailed documentation and other technical inquiries, please send us an email at: <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a>.

 ## Integrated Payment Methods